 - Digital Society and Competitiveness (SOCIETALIA).

-These areas allow researchers to prioritize innovative solutions that respond to local and global needs, fostering sustainable development.
+These areas enable researchers to prioritize innovative solutions that address local and global needs, thereby promoting sustainable development.

-The team responsible for the creation of the fund, led by Mtro.
-Abraham Baltazar León Sotoinstitutional research coordinator of Universidad Panamericana, also included Adriana Rosillohead of research promotion; Mirabell Moscote, head of international cooperation and visibility; and Camila Padillacoordinator of international cooperation and visibility, all members of Universidad de La Sabana.
-This group presented the terms of reference and the schedule of the call.
+The team responsible for establishing the fund, led by Abraham Baltazar León Soto, M.A., institutional research coordinator at the Universidad Panamericana, also included Adriana Rosillo, head of research promotion; Mirabell Moscote, head of international cooperation and visibility; and Camila Padilla, Coordinator of International Cooperation and Visibility, all members of the University of La Sabana.
+This group presented the terms of reference and the timeline for the call for proposals.

 An initiative that inspires international collaboration

-Dr. Sergio Velázquez Rodríguez emphasized the potential impact of the Bilateral Fund as an inspiration to fostering interdisciplinary interdisciplinary collaboration.
-"Our commitment is to continue building bridges and fostering active collaboration that drives research at international international levels.
-This fund is an invaluable opportunity to generate concrete solutions to the challenges we face as a society"..
+Dr. Sergio Velázquez Rodríguez highlighted the potential impact of the Bilateral Fund as an inspiration to foster interdisciplinary collaboration.
+“Our commitment is to continue building bridges and fostering active collaboration that propels research to the international level.
+This fund is an invaluable opportunity to generate concrete solutions to the challenges we face as a society”.

-For his part, Dr. Córdoba Dr. Córdoba highlighted the transformative power of pooling talents and resources.
-"The combination of minds, resources and talents allows us not only to find solutions, but also inspires others to do the same.
-With firm and confident steps, we move forward together towards a future filled with innovation and cooperation".
+For his part, the Dr. Córdoba highlighted the transformative power of bringing together talent and resources.
+“The combination of minds, resources, and talents not only allows us to find solutions but also inspires others to do the same.
+With firm and confident steps, we move forward together toward a future full of innovation and cooperation.”

 Join this great initiative!

-This fund symbolizes a new stage in the international collaboration of Universidad Panamericana.
-If you are a researcher looking to participate in high-impact interdisciplinary projects, consult the details of the call for proposals and be part of this global transformation.
+This fund marks a new phase in the Universidad Panamericana international collaboration.
+If you are a researcher looking to participate in high-impact interdisciplinary projects, review the details of the call for proposals and be part of this global transformation.

-For more information, contact Mtro.
-Abraham Baltazar León Soto: ableon@up.edu.mx
+For more information, please contact Abraham Baltazar León Soto, Esq.: ableon@up.edu.mx